jayrajroshan/Articles/PoA.md

 ## Preparing the environment
 ### Node.Js
-For Linux we can use the apt package manager
+For Linux, we can use the apt package manager

     sudo apt update
     sudo apt install nodejs